 Stress triggers the release of hormones such as adrenaline and cortisol, which initially decrease the appetite as part of the body’s fight or flight response.

-Cortisol signals the need to replenish the body’s nutritional stores from the preferred source of fuel, which is carbohydrate.
+Cortisol signals the need to replenish the body’s nutritional stores from the preferred source of fuel, carbohydrate.

 Insulin then transports the sugar from carbohydrates from the blood to the muscles and brain.
 If the individual does not use this sugar in fight or flight, the body will store it as fat.